Madison Metals Announces Exercise of Warrants

 About Madison Metals Inc.

-Madison Metals Inc. (CSE: GREN) (OTCQB: MMTLF) is an upstream mining and exploration company focused on sustainable uranium production in Namibia and Canada.
+Madison Metals Inc. GREN MMTLF is an upstream mining and exploration company focused on sustainable uranium production in Namibia and Canada.
 Using cutting-edge technologies and modern strategies, Madison Metals Inc. is positioned to move advanced uranium assets to market quickly.

 With over 50 years of mining experience, including 22 years in Namibia, its management team has geological and financial expertise and a track record of creating shareholder value.